-Joy Chen is a globally-acclaimed Chinese-American author and former Deputy Mayor of Los Angeles whose career has spanned four careers across three continents.
-Her ground-breaking new book, How to Get Lucky in Your Career, is based on her seven years working as a CEO headhunter for Fortune 500 global companies.
-The book is a step-by-step guide to acquiring the lucky breaks you need to pivot into a career of passion and purpose.
+Joy Chen is a globally-acclaimed author and new-media creator for China.
+A former Deputy Mayor of Los Angeles and former CEO headhunter for Fortune 500 companies, Joy has enjoyed four careers across three world continents. first book, Do Not Marry Before Age 30, is helping a generation of modern Chinese women become more free and confident.
+Joy’s ground-breaking new book, How to Get Lucky in Your Career, is a step-by-step guide to acquiring the lucky breaks you need to pivot into a career of passion and purpose.
 Visit Joy at www.joychenyu.com (click ENGLISH).

 Joy’s bio: The long version

-Joy Chen is a globally-acclaimed Chinese-American author and former Deputy Mayor of Los Angeles whose career has spanned four careers across three continents.
-Her ground-breaking new book, How to Get Lucky in Your Career, is based on her seven years working as a CEO headhunter for Fortune 500 global companies.
-The book is a step-by-step guide to acquiring the lucky breaks you need to pivot into a career of passion and purpose.
+Joy Chen is a globally-acclaimed author and new-media creator for China.
+A former Deputy Mayor of Los Angeles and former CEO headhunter for Fortune 500 companies, Joy has enjoyed four careers across three world continents. first book, Do Not Marry Before Age 30, is helping a generation of modern Chinese women become more free and confident.
+Joy’s ground-breaking new book, How to Get Lucky in Your Career, is a step-by-step guide to acquiring the lucky breaks you need to pivot into a career of passion and purpose.

 Born in the United States to immigrant parents, Joy began her career as a commercial real-estate developer.
 When Joy was 31 years old, luck came crashing into her life when she was appointed Deputy Mayor of Los Angeles.
 While Deputy Mayor, she worked in education and economic development for America’s 2nd-largest city.
 In this role, Joy spearheaded innovative education and economic development projects which are helping a generation of Californians gain access to the skills they need to thrive in the 21st century.